paulc/hcloud-freebsd/README.md

   automatically detected by the kernel (`/dev/da[123...]`) so could be configured/mounted using the user-data script.

+* A copy of the cloud configuration parameters (split by section), the user-data script, and an installation log are saved in the /var/hcloud directory.

+* The rc(8) system will automatically delete the /firstboot flag after the first-boot so the script will only run once.

 * It is also possible to configure new instances via the API or hcloud utility - eg: